awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-blockdev-template.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Encrypted`  <a name="cfn-ec2-blockdev-template-encrypted"></a>
 Specifies whether the volume should be encrypted\.
 The effect of setting the encryption state to `true` depends on the volume origin \(new or from a snapshot\), starting encryption state, ownership, and whether encryption by default is enabled\.
-For more information, see [Encryption by Default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information, see [Encryption by default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#encryption-by-default) in the *Amazon Elastic Compute Cloud User Guide*\.
 Encrypted Amazon EBS volumes must be attached to instances that support Amazon EBS encryption\.
-For more information, see [Supported Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
+For more information, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Iops`  <a name="cfn-ec2-blockdev-template-iops"></a>
 The number of I/O operations per second \(IOPS\) that the volume supports\.
 For `io1` volumes, this represents the number of IOPS that are provisioned for the volume\.
 For `gp2` volumes, this represents the baseline performance of the volume and the rate at which the volume accumulates I/O credits for bursting\.
 For more information, see [Amazon EBS volume types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*\.
-Constraints: Range is 100\-16,000 IOPS for `gp2` volumes and 100 to 64,000IOPS for `io1` volumes in most Regions\.
+Constraints: Range is 100\-16,000 IOPS for `gp2` volumes and 100 to 64,000 IOPS for `io1` volumes in most Regions\.
 Maximum `io1` IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances)\.
 Other instance families guarantee performance up to 32,000 IOPS\.
 For more information, see [Amazon EBS Volume Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html) in the *Amazon Elastic Compute Cloud User Guide*\.
 Condition: This parameter is required for requests to create `io1` volumes; it is not used in requests to create `gp2`, `st1`, `sc1`, or `standard` volumes\.
 *Required*: Conditional
 *Type*: Integer